 Like others, I was swept away by the excitement of the Zeitz Museum of Contemporary Art Africa when it first opened in the V&A Waterfront in September 2017.
-It’s an architectural achievement like nothing else on the continent and the first museum of its scale dedicated to contemporary African art.
+It’s a modern architectural achievement like nothing else on the continent and the first museum of its scale dedicated to contemporary African art.
 And, here it sits on the shores of a city, which might very soon run out of water.
 With a sense of urgency and, increasingly, a sense of panic our minds are focusing on scarcity of resources and on climate change.

 Which is why when visiting the museum, visitors are now thinking of its sustainability.
 We know the building was originally a silo for grains to be sorted and stored before being sent up or out of the country.
 We know it was built in 1924 and became redundant in 2000.
 Later, it was earmarked by V&A Waterfront developers to become a museum and repurposed by English starchitect Thomas Heatherwick and his team for its current purpose, a not-for-profit cultural institution at a cost of R500 million.